 This module introduces participants to the principles and techniques involved in investment decision-making and basic financial statement analysis and their implication.

-Topics covered include overview of financial reporting, short-term financial management, capital structure, cost of capital, valuation of securities, operating & financial leverage, dividend policies, time value of money, investment decision techniques and analysis and interpretation of financial statements.
+Topics include: overview of financial reporting, short-term financial management, capital structure, cost of capital, valuation of securities, operating & financial leverage, dividend policies, time value of money, investment decision techniques and analysis and interpretation of financial statements.

 Cost and Management Accounting for Decision Making